kieranju/nova-task-apache/README.md

    - In Nova code editor, stopping the Run action in the Apache task will stop the running Apache process.
 It will also stop itself if it detects the process has been closed elsewhere.

+### HTTPS

+To be able to use HTTPS with localhost we need a root certificate and a domain certificate specifically created for the localhost domain.

+1. [Follow the steps](https://github.com/dakshshah96/local-cert-generator) laid out by Daksh Shah to generate an SSL certificate for your local development environment.

+2. Place the resulting `server.key` and `server.crt` files into the same directory as `httpd.conf`.

+3. Make adjustments to `httpd.conf`:

+   - Change `Listen localhost:8888 http` to `Listen localhost:8888 https`.

+   - Change `SSLEngine off` to `SSLEngine on`.

 ## Modules

 ### XSendFile